Simulating nonlinear optical processes on a superconducting quantum device: Introduction

-In this paper, we show that initial value problems that model the evolution of nonlinear wave-wave interactions can be solved on current quantum hardware when the dimension of the problem is small.
+In this paper, we show that small initial value problems that model the evolution of nonlinear wave-wave interactions can be solved on current quantum hardware, after employing a suite of error mitigation techniques.
 Wave-wave interactions are a general framework for weakly nonlinear dynamical systems \citep{davidson2012methods, zakharov1992kolmogorov,nazarenko2011waveturbulence}.
-Many dynamical systems posses fixed points, which correspond to equilibrium states of the system.
+Many dynamical systems possess fixed points, which correspond to equilibrium states of the system.
 When slightly perturbed away from a stable fixed point, the system oscillates.
 Small amplitude oscillations of fields are usually called linear waves in plasma physics.
 At the linear level, the waves are decoupled eigenmodes.
 However, at larger amplitudes, waves become coupled due to nonlinearities of the system, leading to what are known as wave-wave interactions.
-For example, laser-plasma interactions, such as Raman and Brillouin scattering, are often described as three-wave interactions \citep{michel2023introduction}, because they involves an incoming laser, an outgoing laser, and a mediating plasma wave.
+For example, laser-plasma interactions, such as Raman and Brillouin scattering, are often described as three-wave interactions \citep{michel2023introduction}, because they involve an incoming laser, an outgoing laser, and a mediating plasma wave.
 As another example, filamentation and modulational instabilities of plasma waves can be described as four-wave interactions \citep{michel2023introduction}.
 In these instabilities, fluctuations of the laser amplitude depend on the laser intensity.
 The instability is a four-wave process because the laser beats with its fluctuations to produce side bands.
 Wave-wave interactions arise not only in laser-plasma interactions, but also occur in magnetically confined plasmas \citep{hansen2017parametric, nazarenko2011waveturbulence}, astrophysical plasmas \citep{bowen2018density}, and many other physical systems \citep{zakharov1992kolmogorov, nazarenko2011waveturbulence}.